YouTube’s efforts to reduce the spread of conspiracy theories on the platform appear to be bearing fruit.

 Because information is spread on YouTube largely through recommendations — 70 percent of watched content is recommended content — the researchers spent 15 months studying 8 million recommendations from the platform’s next-watch algorithm.

 Starting in April 2019 — three months after YouTube announced measures to limit content on the platform that could misinform users in harmful ways — the research team found a consistent decrease in conspiratorial recommendations.

-The decline continued until the beginning of June 2019, when the raw frequency briefly hit a low point of 3 percent, noted researchers Marc Faddoul and Hany Farid of UC Berkeley, and Guillaume Chaslot of the Mozilla Foundation.
+The decline continued until the beginning of June 2019, when the raw frequency briefly hit a low point of 3 percent, noted researchers Marc Faddoul and Hany Farid of UC Berkeley and Guillaume Chaslot of the Mozilla Foundation.

 Raw frequency is the product of the number of times a video is recommended and the probability that each video is conspiratorial, the researchers said.

 It appears there has been some slippage, though.
 Since last year’s low point, conspiratorial recommendations have rebounded steadily, the study notes.
-They now are 40 percent less common than when YouTube first announced its measures.
+They are now 40 percent less common than when YouTube first announced its measures.

 Further, “despite this downtrend over the past year, the overall volume of conspiratorial content recommended from informational channels remains relatively high,” the researchers found.

 “Tribute ought to be paid to YouTube for effectively filtering out some dangerous themes, such as claims that vaccines cause autism,” the researchers wrote.